Where learning is fun

 In Key Stage One, you will get fruit at snack time.
 If you would like to, you can also bring a healthy snack from home.

-Our new purple reading diaries will continue to record any reading at both school and home.
+Our purple reading diaries will continue to record any reading at both school and home.
 It is important that your child brings it to school every day so that adults can record any reading that has taken place during the school day.

 Your child will bring home: